jmitrevs/TransitHelper/README.md

 The current usage is quite basic, and requires a list of bus stations for the routes.
 There is no suggesting of routes capability.
+The main function is `PredictTripTime` in `PredictTime.py`.
 Most of the testing/development is being done using the jupyter notebook.

+The `tests` directory provides unit tests.